ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/entry-spanning.md

         {multi_field="page1|page2|page3"}

-3. When you initially visit your comment page for an entry, where you xhave the {multi_field} tag in your Template, you will see the content of your "page1" field, just as if you had used the regular {page1} variable.
+3. When you initially visit your comment page for an entry, where you have the {multi_field} tag in your Template, you will see the content of your "page1" field, just as if you had used the regular {page1} variable.
 4. If your entry has content in the "page2" field then you will see a "next page" link.
 5. When you click that link, you'll see your entry again, but instead of {page1} being displayed, in its place would be {page2}.
 6. This would continue with as many variables/pages as needed.